Casio Exilim EX-ZR200

 Casio wanted the Exilim EX-ZR200 to be a camera that could successfully replace the EX-ZR100, and they did a good job with it.
 The company maintained the same design as on the previous model, which had a body that was both infused with modern elements, style and a smooth finish and was also a far cry from cameras that could break easily.
 When we held the device briefly, we were thankful for its light weight that had a lot to do with us feeling the best sense of comfort.
 To grip the Exilim EX-ZR200 one only needs to use the product’s rubberized section that’s situated directly on the front.
 The rear is a clean portion with controls that are easy to press and well-spaced.
 Other things of interest on the back: a 3″ LCD screen, a 4-way control pad, a button dedicated to video recording, keys for shooting/playback and a button for the menu.
 On the top of the device sit the rest of functions, buttons and the like.

-High speed shooting
+High speed shooting modes

-We didn’t have to deal with major issues when using this model in our benchmarks.
+We didn’t have to deal with major issues when using the Exilim EX-ZR200 in our tests.
 The menu was where our frustrations were born, because it had a lot of long lists with various options and some of the latter were hilariously left off the display when we looked at it.
 Using the product with only one of our hands was pleasant, as the product remained steady.
 Shooting modes for high speed use were not different from what the EX-ZR100 featured: VGA video at 120 frames per second, awesome high speed video recording up to 1000 fps and image bursts up to 30 fps.
 All these options make photos look good.
 The Auto mode made pictures appear excellent whatever the shooting conditions they were snapped in were.
 If you’re interested in taking macro shots, this camera courtesy of Casio can go as close as 1cm to your subject of choice.

 Up to ISO 3200